CLOTHING ENGINEER: GAIL TRAVIS

 In these rapidly changing times NFP fosters the concept of transition, transformation and evolution.
 Gail Travis has designed a collection of smart geometric shapes and styles that are of the moment, but not bound by time.
 Each piece has the ability to link, layer, fold, snap, shift or connect, creating a platform for personal expression.
 Ultimately encouraging each individual’s NEW FORM & PERSPECTIVE.

-The knitted sweaters (NIT), hand felted dresses and tops (FELT) and foundation jersey pieces of tanks, bodysuits, and leggings (PHRAME) collectively present a unique line of architectural building blocks.
-N:F:P additionally offers a distinctive line of tunics, dresses and floor-length gowns using a signature felting technique, one of the oldest methods of fabric-making.
-NEW FORM PERSPECTIVE marries felting with diaphanous featherweight jerseys in subtle, muted colors creating stunning, sophisticated, modern foils for layering the knits.
+The knitted sweaters (NIT), uniquely draped and molded dresses and tops (FORM) and foundation jersey pieces of tanks, bodysuits, and leggings (PHRAME) collectively present a unique line of architectural building blocks.
+NEW FORM PERSPECTIVE marries diaphanous featherweight jerseys in subtle, muted colors creating stunning, sophisticated, modern foils for layering with the PHRAME and NIT designs.